Gloria in excelsis Deo

-The hymn begins with the words that the angels sang when announcing the birth of Christ to shepherds in : Douay-Rheims (in Latin).
+The hymn begins with the words that the angels sang in the annunciation to the shepherds of the birth of Jesus according to the nativity story in the Christian Bible, in Latin in the Douay-Rheims Bible.
 Other verses were added very early, forming a doxology.

 An article by David Flusser links the text of the verse in Luke with ancient Jewish liturgy.

 History

 Gloria in excelsis Deo is an example of the psalmi idiotici ("private psalms", i.e., compositions by individuals in imitation of the biblical Psalter) that were popular in the 2nd and 3rd centuries.
 Other surviving examples of this lyric poetry are the Te Deum and the Phos Hilaron.
 In the 4th century it became part of morning prayers, and is still recited in the Byzantine Rite Orthros service.

 The Latin translation is traditionally attributed to Hilary of Poitiers (c.
 300–368), who may have learned it while in the East (359–360); as such, it is part of a loose tradition of early Latin translations of the scripture known as the Vetus Latina.
 The Vulgate Latin translation of the Bible was commissioned only in 382.

 The Latin hymn thus uses the word excelsis to translate the Greek word ὑψίστοις – hypsístois (the highest) in : Douay-Rheims, not the word altissimis, which Jerome preferred for his translation.
 However, this word is used near the end: tu solus Altissimus, Iesu Christe (you alone the Most High, Jesus Christ).